ytyulkinaxway/axway-open-docs/content/en/docs/central/mesh_management/traceability_agent_configuration.md

 Next, create the following resources in Central using the Axway CLI:

 {{% alert title="Note" %}}
-Create these resources manually only if you are running standalone ALS Traceability Agent.
-If you are running ALS Traceability Agent along with the Discovery agents, these resources are automatically created and you can skip to [Istio CRDs](#istio-crds).
+Create these resources manually only if you are running standalone Amplify Istio Traceability Agent.
+If you are running Amplify Istio Traceability Agent along with the Discovery agents, these resources are automatically created and you can skip to [Istio CRDs](#istio-crds).
 {{% /alert %}}

 ```yaml